Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. If you intend to use a GitOps workflow, copy the chart Fleet directory to the Git repository from where you will do GitOps.

-3. Optionally, if the Helm chart requires configurations to its values, edit the .helm.values configuration inside the fleet.yaml file of the copied directory
+3. Optionally, if the Helm chart requires configurations to its values, edit the .helm.values configuration inside the fleet.yaml file of the copied directory.

 4. Optionally, there may be use-cases where you need to add additional resources to your chart’s fleet so that it can better fit your environment.
-For information on how to enhance your Fleet directory, see Git Repository Contents
+For information on how to enhance your Fleet directory, see Git Repository Contents.

 An example for the longhorn helm chart would look like:

-• User Git repository strucutre:
+• User Git repository structure:

 <user_repository_root>